Table of Contents

 The control unit addresses a number of practical aspects:

 The original GRASP scientific core has been designed as a standalone application for processing a limited amount of observations both in spatial and temporal extent.
-However, integration of this original program to operational processing of remote sensing observation, such as global satellite observations, required significant efforts on refactoring the scientific module and adapting it for operational data production environment.
+However, integration of this original program to operational processing of remote sensing observation, such as global satellite observations, requires significant efforts on refactoring the scientific module and adapting it to operational data production environment.

-Though performance of GRASP algorithm is under constant improvement, the GRASP is more complex code and generally slower than most of conventional retrieval approaches.
+Though performance of GRASP algorithm is under constant improvement, the GRASP is a more complex and generally slower code than most of the conventional retrieval approaches.
 Therefore, a possibility of simultaneous retrievals is desirable for benefiting from parallelization of observation processing.

 The GRASP is versatile algorithm that has the potential to perform retrievals from diverse remote sensing observations and their combinations sensors, ranging from the ground-based photometers, radiometers and lidars to imagers onboard satellites.
-Therefore, adaptation of the GRASP algorithm for diverse observations should be always foreseeing and one of the control unit main objectives is to split the direct operations with scientific algorithm and the operations related with preparation of specific observations.
+Therefore, adaptation of the GRASP algorithm for diverse observations should be always foreseeing.
+One of the main objectives of the control unit is to split the operations of the scientific algorithm and those of the data preparation.

 The configuration management is a key part of the developed system because the user usage experience depends on it.
-This module describe the usage interface, how to work with the code to achieve results.
+This module describes the usage interface, how to work with the code to achieve results.
 In addition, for developing this module it was necessary to understand, to document and to organize all the possible options (different behaviors) of the complex retrieval code.
-Moreover, some refactoring of the scientific package has been done for realizing the configuration management concept.
+Moreover, some refactoring of the scientific package has been done to realize the configuration management concept.

-It should be noted, that since the configuration manager controls the behavior of the control unit, as well the peripheral elements as the scientific input settings, it is likely to be a subject to any change in the interface of the other subsystems (especially for the scientific package is it evolves).
+The configuration manager controls the behavior of the control unit, as well as the peripheral elements such as the scientific input settings.
+Therefore, a change in the interface of the subsystems (especially for the scientific package as it evolves) can occur.